 Neonatal Intensive Care Unit (NICU)

-The NICU teaching service includes an attending neonatologist, one or two senior residents and one or two interns.
+The NICU teaching service includes an attending neonatologist, neonatal nurse practitioners, one or two senior residents, and one or two interns.
+Neonatal nurse practitioners are present 24/7 to assist residents with taking care of neonates and performing procedures.
 As the NICU is a favorite rotation for medical students, there is often a fourth-year medical student on service.
 All residents work six days per week.
-We also have a non-teaching service for level II newborns that is staffed by attending neonatologists and neonatal nurse practitioners.
+We also have a non-teaching service for level II newborns that is staffed by attending neonatologists.

-The Pediatric rotation involves the inpatient care of general pediatric and specialty care patients on our pediatric and adolescent floors.
-There are two inpatient teaching teams, each of which includes an attending pediatric hospitalist, a senior resident and one or two interns.
+The pediatric inpatient rotation involves the care of general pediatric and specialty care patients on our pediatric floor.
+There are two inpatient teaching teams, each of which includes an attending pediatric hospitalist, a senior resident, and one or two interns.
 Additionally, there are usually one or two fourth-year medical students and several third-year medical students on each service.

-We strive for a multidisciplinary, family-centered approach to patient care, so there is very close interaction with Child Life specialists, social workers, nursing staff, therapy services, dietician, and speech pathologists on daily rounds.
-We conduct rounds at the bedside allowing for interaction with patients and their families.
+We strive for a multidisciplinary, family-centered approach to patient care.
+There is very close interaction with Child Life specialists, social workers, nursing staff, therapy services, dietician, and speech pathologists on daily rounds.
+We conduct rounds at the bedside, allowing for interaction with patients and their families.

 The call schedule is divided into a day and night shift system.
-One of the two day teams is on call from 6 a.m. to 5 p.m. each day.
-The night team, consisting of a senior resident and an intern, cover all overnight admissions.
+Inpatient teams are on call every other day, and call starts at 06:00 to 17:00.
+The night team consists of a senior resident and an intern who cover all overnight admissions.
 All residents on the pediatric floors will have four days off per month.
-The ward schedule is created so that senior residents have their days clustered into two “golden” off weekends during their rotation.
+Interns will not have any 24-hour shifts, and seniors will have one 24-hour shift every two weeks.